MicrosoftDocs/win32/desktop-src/Msi/directorycombo-control.md

 ---
-Description: 'A DirectoryCombo\_control displays a part of the path that is currently displayed in the PathEdit control.
-This control does not show the last segment of the path, that segment is displayed by the DirectoryList control.' ms.assetid: 'c2dd494b-b51d-4d3a-ab8f-f6d64a62feb3'
+Description: A DirectoryCombo\_control displays a part of the path that is currently displayed in the PathEdit control.
+This control does not show the last segment of the path, that segment is displayed by the DirectoryList control. ms.assetid: c2dd494b-b51d-4d3a-ab8f-f6d64a62feb3
 title: DirectoryCombo Control
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DirectoryCombo Control